griffithdan/griffithdan.github.io/pages/publications.md

 ## In review and in press

+**D.M.
+Griffith**, and the “C4 origins NESCent consortium.”
+Lineage Functional Types (LFTs): Characterizing functional diversity to enhance the representation of ecological behavior in Earth System Models.
+In review.

 Powell, R.L., **D.M.
 Griffith**, S.M.
 Firmin, J.M.
 Cotton and C.J.
 Still. grassmapr, an R package to predict C3/C4 grass distributions and model terrestrial δ13C isoscapes.
 In review.

 **Griffith, D.M.**, and T.M.
 Anderson.
 Species distributions across metacommunities are spatially aggregated: a multi-taxa meta-analysis.